Goods wagon: Development

 At the beginning of the railway era, the vast majority of goods wagons were four-wheeled (two wheelset) vehicles of simple construction.
 These were almost exclusively small covered wagons, open wagons with side-boards, and flat wagons with or without stakes.
 Over the course of time, an increasing number of specialised wagons were developed.

 Special wagons for specific purposes or wagons with special features were already being introduced around 1850 by private companies.
 Amongst these were tank wagons and numerous refrigerated vans.
 In countries like Germany, wagon hire firms procured large numbers of these wagons and hired them to the end users.

 In the early days of the railway, goods trains still ran at top speeds of only about 20 mph.
 However, the introduction of through brakes using air pipes (such as the Kunze-Knorr brakes in Germany) from the 1920s enabled higher speeds to be safely achieved.
 Modern goods wagons are authorised for speeds up to around 75 mph and in certain countries, wagons are increasingly equipped with GPS receivers and transponders which provide location monitoring as required.
 The Deutsche Bahn (DB) even has goods wagons cleared for high-speed rail travel at up to 100 mph.
-Because the braking distance of fast goods trains is longer than the separation between distant and home signals (as are Express Passenger trains), they may only run at high speeds of 150 mph with locos on routes with early signalling systems in the driver's cab (LZB, FZB and ETCS).
+Because the braking distance of fast goods trains is longer than the separation between distant and home signals (as are Express Passenger trains), they may only run at high speeds of 150 mph with locomotives on routes with early signalling systems in the driver's cab (LZB, FZB and ETCS).